Is Your Routine Empowering You?

 First off, identify the routine that’s draining your energy.
 What’s causing you to stagnate in your life / goals currently?

-In my past reviews, I found that my emotional eating has been an extremely disempowering routine.
+In my past reviews, I found that my emotional eating was an extremely disempowering routine.
 I spent a good deal of energy every week planning my healthy eating and exercise routine, which would get thwarted after 1-2 days by emotional eating.
 I would then beat myself over that, eating more just to punish myself, then telling myself that I would start everything on a clean slate the next day.
-This would loop again after a few days.
+This would loop after a few days.

 This was a colossal waste of energy and time, because I spent a lot of time and energy anguishing over the same problem each week.
 I was sick of repeating the same cycle all these years and making no progress each time.
 If anything, I felt worse and worse about myself each time.
 Clearly, this was a routine that needed to be addressed.
 I would eventually do so via my water fasting experiment, which I elaborate below in Step 2.